Bucketlist Travels logo

 • Sharm el-Sheik, Sinai Peninsula, Egypt

-At the base of Mount Sinai in Egypt, set amid a dramatic and harsh desert landscape, this remarkable Greek Orthodox monastery was built by order of Emperor Justinian I (AD 527-565) to protect the biblical ‘Burning Bush’, where Moses received his instructions to lead the Israelites out of Egypt in Canaan.
+At the base of Mount Sinai, set amid a dramatic and harsh desert landscape, is the Greek Orthodox monastery of St. Catherine.
+A UNESCO World Heritage site, this remarkable monastery was built by order of Emperor Justinian I (527-565) to protect the biblical ‘Burning Bush’, where Moses received his instructions to lead the Israelites out of Egypt in Canaan.
+The living bush in the grounds – now surrounded by a protective fence – is apparently the original.

-The monastery is one of the oldest working Christian monasteries in the world, and is a holy pilgrimage site.
+The monastery is one of the oldest working Christian monasteries in the world, and it is still used by a religious community.
+It remains a holy pilgrimage site.

 Good for age: 18+